Amal-BB/Ghadames/README.md

   .
 It has the same linear gradient background color of the header, and It embedded Ghadames' location in Google Maps.

 .
-It contains icons direct to social media pages open in separate tabs, and another link to the contact page.
+It contains icons direct to social media pages open in separate tabs, and another link direct to contact page.

 ### **About**